sealmove/nimitai/README.md

 ## Introduction
 Nimitai is a parser generator implemented as a native Nim library.
-It accepts [KSY grammar](https://doc.kaitai.io/ksy_reference.html) which works best for describing binary data structures.
+It accepts [KSY grammars](https://doc.kaitai.io/ksy_reference.html) which work best for describing binary data structures.

 ###### The word *binary* in this context means hard-for-human-to-read